North Hills, Pennsylvania

 North Hills is an unincorporated community in Abington, Springfield, and Upper Dublin townships in Montgomery County, Pennsylvania, United States.
-It is served by the 19038 ZIP code.
-It is a lesser developed town than their neighbor, Glenside.
+It is served by the 19038 ZIP code., Glenside.
 It is served by the North Hills station on SEPTA Regional Rail's Lansdale/Doylestown Line.

 It is bordered to the south-west by Mt.
 Carmel Avenue, to the north-west by Chelsea Avenue and North Hills Avenue, to the north-east by Jenkintown Road and to the south-east by rail road from Ardsley Train Station to the south.